suhasmaddali/suhasmaddali/README.md

 ## 🎬📠 My GitHub Summary:

 Feel free to take a look at my __GitHub__ overview.
 This gives a good understanding of the __languages__ used along with the total commits.
-By taking a look at this summary, it is really handy to get to get a brief overview of the entire __portfolio__.
+By taking a look at this summary, it is handy to get to get a brief overview of the entire __portfolio__.
 Thanks.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=suhasmaddali&layout=compact&theme=radical&langs_count=10)](https://github.com/suhasmaddali/github-readme-stats)